 Vn-Dependent Adherence of Bacteria to Epithelial Cells

 Culture A549 epithelial cells as described in the text protocol [1-WIDE].
-Dilute the cell suspension to 5,000 cells per milliliter using complete medium containing 5 micrograms per milliliter of gentamicin [2-MED-over the shoulder].
+After one wash and trypsinization of the cells at 37 °C, dilute the cell suspension to 5,000 cells per milliliter using complete medium containing 5 micrograms per milliliter of gentamicin [2-MED-over the shoulder].

-Talent places the cells into the incubator.
+Talent takes out the cells from the incubator.

+6.1.1.B Cells are trypsinized to loose them from the plastic surface.

 Talent dilutes the cell suspension using complete medium containing 5 micrograms per milliliter of gentamicin.
+Use labeled containers.

+24-well cell culture plate as talent dispenses 500 microliters of cell suspension into each well.
 Use labeled containers.

 Dispense 500 microliters of cell suspension into each well of a 24-well cell culture plate before incubating the plate at 37 degrees Celsius in 5% CO2 until the cells are 90% confluent [1-CU].